Ingredients

 Who is Bakuchiol suitable for?

-Bakuchiol is a versatile active ingredient that is suitable for almost all skin types.
-It can also be used during pregnancy or breastfeeding.
-People with sensitive skin can particularly benefit because, unlike many other anti-aging ingredients such as retinol, bakuchiol does not cause irritation or redness.
-People with skin conditions such as rosacea, neurodermatitis, and perioral dermatitis also find bakuchiol to be a gentle and effective alternative that soothes and cares for their skin.
-In addition, bakuchiol is ideal for anyone who wants to reduce and prevent the signs of skin aging without resorting to aggressive ingredients.
-You can even use bakuchiol on oily or acne-prone skin because it has an anti-inflammatory effect and does not clog pores.
+Bakuchiol is a versatile active ingredient suitable for almost all skin types.
+It can also be used during pregnancy and breastfeeding.
+Those with sensitive skin can particularly benefit, as bakuchiol, unlike many other anti-aging ingredients such as retinol, does not cause irritation or redness.
+People with skin conditions such as rosacea, atopic dermatitis, or perioral dermatitis will also find bakuchiol to be a gentle and effective alternative that soothes and nourishes their skin.
+Furthermore, bakuchiol is ideal for anyone who wants to reduce and prevent the signs of aging without resorting to harsh ingredients.
+Even oily or acne-prone skin can use bakuchiol, as it has anti-inflammatory properties and does not clog pores.

-Since retinol can harm the unborn child , many pregnant women look for alternatives.
-Bakuchiol is a good substitute here, as it does not have any of the negative side effects of retinol.
-Bakuchiol works in the skin cells in a similar way to retinol.
-It is a little less effective than retinol, as it does not irritate the skin.
+Because retinol can harm the unborn child , many pregnant women look for alternatives.
+Bakuchiol is a good substitute, as it has none of the negative side effects of retinol.
+Bakuchiol works similarly to retinol in skin cells.
+It is slightly less potent than retinol because it does not irritate the skin.

-Bakuchiol offers similar benefits to retinol, but is plant-based and considered safer and gentler for expectant and nursing mothers.
+Bakuchiol offers similar benefits to retinol, but is plant-based and considered safer and gentler for pregnant and breastfeeding women.
 Its anti-inflammatory and antioxidant properties support skin health without the potential risks of retinoids.

-Did you know that all Xeno products are suitable during pregnancy and breastfeeding?
+Did you know that all Xeno products are suitable for use during pregnancy and breastfeeding?

 Bakuchiol for sensitive skin

-Bakuchiol is particularly good for sensitive skin.
+Bakuchiol is particularly well-suited for sensitive skin.
 It has a calming and anti-inflammatory effect, helping to soothe sensitive skin and strengthen its natural barrier.

-At the same time, Bakuchiol promotes collagen production and improves the skin's appearance without stressing it.
+At the same time, bakuchiol promotes collagen production and improves the appearance of the skin without stressing the skin.

 Bakuchiol for acne

-Bakuchiol works on acne and pimple-prone skin at different levels.
+Bakuchiol works on several levels to treat acne and skin prone to pimples.

-1% Bakuchiol reduces pimples .
-It downregulates 5α-reductase (sebum-controlling enzyme).
-Bakuchiol has an antibacterial effect, including against the well-known P. acnes bacteria.
+1% bakuchiol reduces pimples .
+It downregulates 5α-reductase (a sebum-controlling enzyme).
+Bakuchiol has antibacterial properties, including against the well-known P. acnes bacterium.

-Bakuchiol has an anti-inflammatory effect and inhibits fat oxidation in the skin.
-Fat oxidation occurs in everyone.
-But it is particularly fatal if the skin is prone to "blemishes" or acne.
-The sun's UV rays cause the skin's own fat (sebum) to break down (oxidize).
-The skin's own fat becomes comedogenic, which means it can cause pimples.
-The more fat breaks down, the more comedogenic the skin becomes.
-Since people with oily skin and oily combination skin in particular have to struggle with "blemishes", fat oxidation occurs more frequently here.
-Recent findings show that fat oxidation is one of the early triggers for acne.
+Bakuchiol has anti-inflammatory properties and inhibits the oxidation of lipids in the skin.
+Lipid oxidation occurs naturally in everyone.
+However, it is particularly problematic when the skin is prone to blemishes or acne.
+The sun's UV rays cause the skin's own sebum to break down (oxidize).
+This sebum becomes comedogenic, meaning it can trigger pimples.
+The more sebum breaks down, the more comedogenic the skin becomes.
+Since people with oily and combination skin are particularly prone to blemishes, lipid oxidation is more prevalent in these skin types.
+Recent findings indicate that lipid oxidation is one of the early triggers of acne.

-By the way: There is one way to always protect yourself from fat oxidation: wear sunscreen every day.
+By the way: There is one thing that always protects you from fat oxidation: wear sunscreen daily.

-Here you will find tips and sunscreens from different brands that may be suitable for sensitive skin.
+Here you will find tips and sunscreens from various brands that may be suitable for sensitive skin.

 The combination of bakuchiol with salicylic acid (BHA) is ideal for people with acne.

-However, pregnant and breastfeeding women should avoid synthetic salicylic acid.
-People who have very severe acne should discuss this with their dermatologist.
-In certain cases, low concentrations can make sense in washable products after consultation.
-If you want to be on the safe side, you can switch to natural salicylic acid.
-Natural salicylic acid from willow bark works in a similar way to synthetic salicylic acid.
-It also has an antibacterial effect, inhibits inflammation and reduces pimples and "blemishes".
+Pregnant and breastfeeding women should avoid synthetic salicylic acid.
+People with very severe acne should consult their dermatologist.
+Low concentrations may be beneficial in certain cases, after consultation, in wash-off products.
+If you want to be absolutely certain, you can switch to natural salicylic acid.
+Natural salicylic acid from willow bark works similarly to synthetic salicylic acid.
+It also has antibacterial properties, inhibits inflammation, and reduces pimples and blemishes.

 Bakuchiol is proving to be a promising ingredient for people with rosacea.
 Thanks to its anti-inflammatory properties, bakuchiol can effectively relieve redness and skin irritation.